jmkcoder/uplink-protocol-calendar/docs/internationalization-guide.md

 import { CalendarController } from '@uplink-protocol/calendar-controller';

-// Create a calendar with Spanish (Spain) locale const calendar = CalendarController({
+// Create a calendar with Spanish (Spain) locale
+// The controller automatically applies appropriate format defaults const calendar = CalendarController({
+  locale: 'es-ES'
+  // dateFormatOptions is now optional - intelligent defaults are applied });

+// Or with custom format options that override the defaults const customCalendar = CalendarController({
   locale: 'es-ES',
   dateFormatOptions: {
     weekday: 'short',